AdaemmerP/lpirfs/README.md

 ## Development

-I intend to further extend the package with functions that enable to conduct panel-lp estimation.
+I am currently working on a function to conduct panel-lp estimation.

 ### Author